UnMetal Accessibility Report

 Adjust Mouse/Stick Sensitivity, Deadzones and Thresholds: Adjust how sensitive mouse/stick controls are and the related deadzones and thresholds.

-UnMetal has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in UnMetal which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events